arkatebi/OpenWorld-problem/doc/getDataSet.md

 <a name="title" />
-## Obtaining datasets for assessing predictive models
+## Obtaining datasets for assessment of the predictive models

 ### Contents